kelvins/lbph/README.md

 The Predict function returns 3 values:

 * **label**: The label corresponding to the predicted image.
-* **distance**: The distance between the histograms from the input test image and the matched image.
+* **distance**: The distance between the histograms from the input test image and the matched image (from the training set).
 * **err**: Some error that has occurred in the Predict step.
 If no error occurs it will returns nil.

 Using the label you can check if the algorithm has correctly predicted the image.
 In a real world application, it is not feasible to manually verify all images, so we can use the distance to infer if the algorithm has predicted correctly or not.